ben-oxley/wasmtest/README.md

 To build with wasmtime:
 Get-Content .\Dockerfile-Wasmtime | docker build -t wasitesttime -

+For the next phase we look at using wasmedge in docker. *This does not work yet.*

 To build the docker file:

 docker buildx build --platform wasi/wasm32 -t wasitest .